andrewpokora/PersonalFinanceTracker/README.md

 ## Reports

 Just a set of graphs that allow you to visualize some data.
 I know FileMaker's built-in charts are terrible - and you know that.
 Someday in the future, I will make beautiful interactive graphics in the web viewer.
-When realties - but not today.
+When realities - but not today.
 Today it was interesting for me to do everything with regular means.

 ### Income

 Shows how much funds were received in a specific month.
 Select the year and month using the buttons on the left.

-### Top 3 Income
+### Top 3 Income for last 12 month

 Identifies the top 3 earning categories and shows the change in your income for those categories for last year.

-### Expense
+### Expense for selected Month (all Categories)

 Shows how much money was spent in a specific month.
 Select the year and month using the buttons on the left.

+### Expense for selected Month (main Categories only)

+The same, but only for main categories.
+For example: if you have category "Food", and sub-categories "Groceries", "Restoraunts", etc. - the report will show only the main category, which will include expenses from all subcategories.

-### Top 10 Expense
+### Top 5 for last 12 month

-Identifies the top 10 expense categories and shows the change in expenses for these categories for last year.
+Identifies the top 5 expense categories and shows the change in expenses for these categories for last year.

+### Expenses by Paye
+Well, that's obvious.

-### Budget Chart
+### Budget

 Simple chart for your budget.

-### Budget Control
+### Budget Deviation

 Compares your budget plans to ruthless reality.
 On the left - how much more you can spend if you stick to the budget, on the right - how much you have already spent.
-Only the current month is displayed.
+Only the selected month is displayed.

-### Accounts
+### Accounts Balances

 A list of your accounts with an indication of the balance on each in the BASIC currency.
 Allows you to quickly estimate how much money you have in general and whether you can order yourself a pizza today - or do you still need to stop programming and find yourself, finally, a normal job.

-### Balance
+### Compare Income and Expenses

 Compares your income and expenses monthly.

-### Forecast

-To be honest, it was all for the sake of this, but the implementation was not as impressive as I had hoped.
-Let's say you have some amount in your accounts.
-Let's also assume that you have planned your budget in terms of expenses and income.
-Let's say that you have planned your large (or not so) purchases and entered them into the Planner.
-Thus, you can get a forecast for each of the next 12 months, based on this data:

-The balance on your accounts at the end of the previous month + your income for the current month (budget and planned) - your expenses for the current month (budget and planned).

-And so starting from this month for a year ahead.

-This way, you can see how your spending or income plans affect your account balances and better plan for your future.

 ## Thank You
 Thanks for using this app and I hope you find it as useful as I do!